microsoft/onnxruntime/docs/tutorials/ort-format-model/custom-build.md

 ---
 title: Custom Build
-parent: Deploy ONNX Runtime Mobile
+parent: Deploy ORT format model
 grand_parent: Tutorials
 has_children: false
 nav_order: 4
 ---
 {::options toc_levels="2..4" /}

-# ONNX Runtime Mobile Custom Build
+# ONNX Runtime Custom Minimal Build

 Creating a custom 'minimal' build of ONNX Runtime gives you control over what is included in order to minimize the binary size whilst satisfying the needs of your scenario.